Programs for Minors Policy

-This policy does not apply to 1) general public events where parents/guardians are expected to provide supervision of minors, or to events where parents/guardians are explicitly required to accompany their children, 2) enrolled DePauw University students who are Minors, 3) regularly scheduled classes, Winter Term and May Term trips, study abroad, Education Studies observations, or other directly curriculum related programs for enrolled students, 4) co-curricular and social activities designed primarily for enrolled students of the University, or 5) patient care-related activities for Minors being served in the University Health Clinic (which are instead addressed in relevant health care policies of the contractor).
+This policy does not apply to 1) general public events where parents/guardians are expected to provide supervision of minors, or to events where parents/guardians are explicitly required to accompany their children, 2) enrolled DePauw University students who are Minors, 3) regularly scheduled classes, Short Term Off Camups Study Programs or courses, study abroad, Education Studies observations, or other directly curriculum related programs for enrolled students, 4) co-curricular and social activities designed primarily for enrolled students of the University, or 5) patient care-related activities for Minors being served in the University Health Clinic (which are instead addressed in relevant health care policies of the contractor).

 All programs which will involve non-accompanied minors (under 18 years of age and not a student at DePauw) must have a registered Program Administrator.